Skip navigation

 1. The promotion committee invites the relevant College Dean to attend an interview (if required) to apprise the committee of any additional information relating to the application.

-2. For clinical applications, additional information is obtained from ANU Medical School Appointments and Review Committee regarding clinical contributions and performance.
+2. For clinical applications, additional information is obtained from the ANU School of Medicine and Psychology Appointments and Review Committee regarding clinical contributions and performance.

 3. The promotion committee makes a recommendation to the Vice-Chancellor, who makes a determination for promotion to Level E2.

-4. Professor E2 positions are remunerated in accordance with the Academic Staff Salary Scales in the Enterprise Agreement.
+4. Professor E2 positions are remunerated in accordance with the Academic Staff Salary Schedule in the Enterprise Agreement.

 Determination of promotion: Distinguished Professor level E3